 If you are using a non-standard key name or location, then you can connect to your server using

 In both cases above you should not be asked to provide your password.
 Once you are happy that you can connect to your server with your key, best practice would be to disable access to your server via username/password.
-However this is up to you and your particular requirements.

 More information regarding SSH Keys